 As relationships develop and evolve, it’s completely natural that some aspects may change, but with open communication and honesty, the one thing that doesn’t have to is your shared intimacy.
 Here are a few tips to help reignite the passion and allow you to live healthier, active sexual lives well into your later years.

 Talk to your doctor

 Embarrassment should never be a barrier to keeping us from sharing what’s happening to our bodies with our physicians.
-It may be difficult to open up about bladder leakage or symptoms may not seem serious enough to warrant an appointment, but speaking with your healthcare professional can make a huge difference in how you live your life with bladder leakage.
+It may be difficult to open up about bladder leakage or symptoms may not seem serious enough to warrant an appointment, but speaking with your healthcare professional, whether it be via phone, virtual appointment, or in person, can make a huge difference in how you live your life with bladder leakage.

 To help guide your conversation and ensure you’re making the most of your appointment, build a checklist of what you’d like to ask or share with your doctor.
 Some suggestions to start the conversation:

 - Describe your symptoms and ask for information about bladder leakage

 - Share how leakage has impacted your life (provide specific examples, such as challenges with physical intimacy, as well as the overall effect on your well-being)

 - Ask about available management options (treatments, products, support tools)

 When it comes to the topic of physical intimacy and bladder leakage, being open and honest about your concerns can help your doctor better understand your needs and inform you on what to expect during sex.
 Doctors are specially trained to discuss intimate topics in a professional and supportive way, so don’t be afraid to ask questions or write notes.